 So Mint Mobile customers may notice data slowdowns when the network is “congested.”
 You might experience deprioritization on your commute home from work for example, when everyone else is streaming podcasts on their drive.
 Generally, the more crowded an area you're in, the more likely your data speeds can get throttled.

 - Unlimited talk, text, and data

 What we like

 Choosing a restaurant that everyone in the family likes can be tough.
 It’s the same with cell phone plans.
 Some want tons of data while others would prefer hotspot capability.
-Well, with T-Mobile’s Magenta Plus family plan you don’t have to choose.
+With T-Mobile’s Magenta MAX family plan, you don’t have to choose.